 Community Sustainability and Resilience Youth Program

 In 2020, in response to COVID-19, ThINC reworked its summer plans to allow for social distancing and other safety measures to take place.
 In partnership with Thetis Island Residents' and Ratepayers' Association (TIRRA) and the Thetis Island Community Farm Co-operative, ThINC pivoted its activities towards addressing local food security, which was an issue highlighted by the pandemic.
-Guided by the program coordinator, a small group of youth, affectionately known as the ThINCpod, were hired to carry out various activities to support local food production, as well as to design and implement several food-related projects pitched to the group by community members.
+Guided by program coordinator and facilitator, Charlotte Fesnoux, a small group of youth, affectionately known as the ThINCpod, were hired to carry out various activities to support local food production, as well as to design and implement several food-related projects pitched to the group by community members.
 During this time, the ThINCpod also engaged in trail maintenance and invasive species removal activities with TIRRA.